 SUMMARY

-For many driven women, childhood emotional neglect leaves no obvious memories — only a persistent ache, a chronic exhaustion, a body that keeps breaking down in ways the doctors can’t explain.
-This guide explores the connection between CEN and somatic symptoms, why the body carries what the mind has learned to manage, and what healing actually looks like when the wound is defined by what didn’t happen rather than what did.
+For many driven women, childhood emotional neglect leaves no obvious memories, only a persistent ache, a chronic exhaustion, a body that keeps breaking down in ways the doctors can’t explain.
+This guide walks through the connection between emotional neglect and somatic symptoms, why the body carries what the mind learned to manage, and what healing looks like when the wound is defined by what didn’t happen rather than what did.

-When the Body Starts Saying What You Were Never Allowed To
+Why Is Your Body Saying What You Were Never Allowed To?

-She came to see me — a psychotherapist — as a last resort.
-She was clear about that from the start.
+She came to see me, a psychotherapist, as a last resort, and she was clear about that from the start.
 She didn’t think she had a mental health problem.
 She thought she had a medical mystery.
-But she was running out of specialists to see, and her colleague — a psychiatrist — had quietly suggested that sometimes the body holds what the mind hasn’t been able to process.
-She’d been skeptical.
-She was, twelve sessions in, no longer skeptical.
+But she was running out of specialists, and a colleague, a psychiatrist, had quietly suggested that sometimes the body holds what the mind hasn’t been able to process.
+Diane had been skeptical.
+Twelve sessions in, she was no longer skeptical.

-What we discovered, slowly and carefully, was a history of childhood emotional neglect so thorough and so normalized within her family system that she had never named it as anything.
+What we discovered, slowly and carefully, was a history of childhood emotional neglect so thorough and so normalized within her family that she had never named it as anything.
 Her parents were decent people.
 Hardworking.
 They provided everything material.
-They just weren’t emotionally available — not in any consistent, attuned way — and she had learned, young, to stop expecting them to be.
-She stopped needing things.
-She excelled.
-She became a physician.
-And her body, after forty-one years, had started saying what she’d never been allowed to say: I am not okay.
-I need something.
-I have been without something important for a very long time.
+They just never once asked her how she felt, and by the time she was grown, she had stopped noticing that anyone should have.
+Her body, it turned out, had never stopped noticing.
+If you’ve been told everything is normal while something in you quietly insists otherwise, this guide is for you.

 What Is Childhood Emotional Neglect?